Elius94/console-gui-tools/README.md

     boxed: true, // Set to true to enable boxed layout mode
     showTitle: true, // Set to false to hide titles
     changeFocusKey: 'ctrl+l', // The key or the combination that will change the focus between the two layouts
+    type: "double", // Can be "single", "double" or "quad" to choose the layout type
-    direction: 'vertical', // Set to 'horizontal' to enable horizontal layout
+    direction: 'vertical', // Set to 'horizontal' to enable horizontal layout (only for "double" layout)
     boxColor: 'yellow', // The color of the box
     boxStyle: 'bold', // The style of the box (bold)
 }